lynndylanhurley/devise_token_auth/docs/usage/model_concerns.md

 ##### DeviseTokenAuth::Concerns::User

 Typical use of this gem will not require the use of any of the following model methods.
-All authentication should be handled invisibly by the [controller concerns](#controller-methods) described above.
+All authentication should be handled invisibly by the [controller concerns](controller_methods.md).

 Models that include the `DeviseTokenAuth::Concerns::User` concern will have access to the following public methods (read the above section for context on `token` and `client`):